elton2048/wagtail-orderable/README.md

 It attempts to provide the [feature request](https://github.com/wagtail/wagtail/issues/2941) in Wagtail project without modifying the project code as it seems not a high priority item for the project.

+From Wagtail >= 5.2, ModelAdmin has been moved to a separate package.
+If you are using Wagtail 5.2 or later, you need to install `wagtail-modeladmin` separately from https://github.com/wagtail-nest/wagtail-modeladmin.

 ### Installation

 Install the package
 ```
 pip install wagtail-orderable
+pip install wagtail-modeladmin
 ```

 ### Settings